HamzaElHammoutidev/Data-Pipeline-using-Spark/README.md

 # Data Pipeline using Spark

-Building data pipeline from different sources using Schema-on-read on Spark for processing large files:
+US Immigration data pipeline from different sources using Schema-on-read on Spark for processing large files [/data]:

  - Files Types :
 	 - .dat